Author: Josef Boehle, PhD

 Faiths (WCF) in 1936, the World Fellowship of Religions in 1950 in India, the

-Temple of Understanding (ToU) in 1960, the World Conference on Religions and
+Temple of Understanding (ToU) in 1960, the World

-Peace (WCRP) in 1970, the Council for a Parliament of the World’s Religions in
+Conference on Religions and Peace (WCRP) in 1970, the Council for a Parliament

-1988 (CPWR), the International Interfaith Centre (IIC) in 1993, the United
+of the World’s Religions in 1988 (CPWR), the International Interfaith Centre

-Religions Initiative (URI) in 1996, the Interfaith Center of New York in 1997,
+(IIC) in 1993, the United Religions Initiative (URI) in 1996, the Interfaith Center of New York in 1997, the World Faiths Development

-the World Faiths Development Dialogue (WFDD) in 1998, and the Millennium World
+Dialogue (WFDD) in 1998, and the Millennium World Peace Summit in 2000, to name

-Peace Summit in 2000, to name the more prominent or permanent ones.
-The amount
+the more prominent or permanent ones.
+The amount of inter-religious activity at

-of inter-religious activity at local, national and international levels rapidly
+local, national and international levels rapidly increased through the 20th

 In